 Phase One IQ280 – 5.2

 As you close down the aperture of your camera, the light will bend and diffract more around the iris.
-The amount the light bending ends up spreading across more than one pixel, resulting in a softer less detailed image because of the distribution of dark and light fringing.
+The amount the light-bending ends up spreading across more than one pixel, resulting in a softer less detailed image because of the distribution of dark and light fringing.
 Not as big of a deal with a camera with large pixels and high pass filters like the Canon 5Dmkiii.
-Or even other full frame cameras with less megapixels and lower pixel density, like the Sony A7s.
+Or even other full-frame cameras with fewer megapixels and lower pixel density, like the Sony A7s.

 We’ll start with the Samyang 14mm.
 A great ultrawide for the budget and a staple for my landscape work.

 You can see the diffraction starts picking up at f13 and is visible at f16 but subtle.
 And at f22 the lens is basically unusable.
 I could see f16 maybe being fine on a camera like the 5Dmkiii with larger pixels and a highpass filter, but I now avoid it on this camera.
 I’ve found f13 to be the best.